chwilko/WeirdText/README.md

 # UlamLab_Test
 Recruiting task for Ulam Lab Intern.
-Encoder and Decoder.
+Encoder and Decoder of Weird Text.
-App is wrote in framework django.
+The app is written in framework django.
 ## Heroku API
 link to heroku API:
 [test-ulamlab.herokuapp.com](https://test-ulamlab.herokuapp.com)